A Happy Goodbye?

 This post is long enough.
 I will add next songs later.
 But it will have to wait, because life gets in the way.

-Theatre is scared
+Theatre is sacred

 (Col 3:23) And whatsoever ye do, do it heartily, as to the Lord, and not unto men;